vmware-tanzu/pinniped/site/content/docs/reference/code-walkthrough.md

   as that user.
   It is in [internal/registry/credentialrequest/rest.go](https://github.com/vmware-tanzu/pinniped/blob/main/internal/registry/credentialrequest/rest.go).

-- `WhoAmI` will return basic details about the currently authenticated user.
+- `WhoAmIRequest` will return basic details about the currently authenticated user.
   It is in [internal/registry/whoamirequest/rest.go](https://github.com/vmware-tanzu/pinniped/blob/main/internal/registry/whoamirequest/rest.go).

 The Concierge may also run an impersonation proxy service.
 This is not an aggregated API endpoint, so it needs to be